andres1138/macOS_DisableRoundedWindowCorners/README.md

 ---
 ---
 #### Caveat
-> This must be done everytimne Apple puts out a minor macOS update, after reboot the ball sack corners are back.
-Rinse and repeat.
+> This must be done everytimne Apple puts out a minor macOS update, after installing update and rebooting the roundness returns once again turning my stomach as a look in disgust and agony,
->
+> Rinse and Repeat

 ### No More Rounded Corners.